Moreholidays December Wright Brothers Day

 According to the LEGO Group who created this holiday, the objective of this day is to express your creativity and imagination.
 Here are the recommended activities for today:

 Take your existing Legos and build something creative and unique.
-The design should be your creation.
+Then, make a design of your creation.
 You can make it big or small.
-And, you can make the design simple, or elaborate.
+And, you can make the design simple or elaborate.
+However, it is important to make the design unique, unlike anything you’ve seen before.

 Once you have completed the construction of your building or scene, show it to the world on social media.
 Use the tag: #LEGOBuildDay.